 You can pair this carrot cake with your favorite cream cheese icing.
 I prefer to use Rose Levy Beranbaum’s White Chocolate Cream Cheese Frosting with this cake.
-The recipe in the link yields a huge amount.
 For a 9×13 sheet cake convert it to 3-3.5 cups, for a filled and frosted layer cake to 4-5 cups.

 - 2 cups flour